portkey-cloud/portkey/README.md

 1. Clone the repository and run `lein install` (portkey is still alpha so not on clojars yet).
 2. Add `[portkey "0.1.0-SNAPSHOT"]` to your project file.

-spec could be leveraged so that a s/fdef would automatically turn validation on the api

-Once a fn is mounted we can automatically update it each time it or one of its direct or indirect deps change!

 ## Master plan

 First steps: